Ingredients

 Strategic takeaway

-Restaurants should add ground loomi to the pickup station, not just the prep line — visibility drives reorder.
-CPG brands launching mainstream loomi SKUs should educate aggressively (it's still a foreign flavor for ~80% of U.S. shoppers) and lead with 'smoky-sour' on-pack rather than the unfamiliar name.
+Restaurants should add ground loomi to the pickup station, not just the prep line; visibility drives reorder.
+CPG brands launching mainstream loomi SKUs should educate aggressively (it is still a foreign flavor for about 80% of U.S. shoppers) and lead with 'smoky-sour' on-pack rather than the unfamiliar name.

 Get the next signal in your inbox.